erf/vis-outdated/README.md

 # vis-outdated

-A [vis-plugin](https://github.com/martanne/vis/wiki/Plugins/) to check if a list of git repos are up to date.
+A plugin for [vis](https://github.com/martanne/vis) to keep up-to-date with a list of git repos.

-> Instead of using a complex [plugin manager](https://github.com/erf/vis-plug) to keep your `vis-plugins` up to date, this might work as a simpler solution.
-Or if you just want to keep up-to-date with som arbitrary git repo.
+> It might be a simpler solution for keeping up to date with a set of `vis` plugins, instead of using e.g. [vis-plug](https://github.com/erf/vis-plug).

 ## How